 Mischief in the Making

-People often seek my guidance for one specific thing: manifestation through mantras.
-In this case, Chas kicked it off by telling me he intended to find prosperity and wanted me to assist him with some mantras or affirmations.
+People frequently seek my guidance for one specific thing: manifestation through the power of thought.
+In this case, Chas kicked off our conversation by telling me he intended to find prosperity and wanted me to assist him with some mantras or affirmations.
 “You know,” he confided, “Change your thoughts, change your life.”

 I heard my inner voice say to me, “Let the mischief begin.”